mugdha-adhav/argocd-demo/README.md

 To install apps declaratively, please refer to [declarative-app.yaml](declarative-app.yaml) file which installs guestbook application by setting up basic project.

 ### TODO
-- Add simple application with demo deployment in this repository.
 - Create helm chart for the demo application.
 - Update [declarative-app.yaml](declarative-app.yaml) file to use the demo application instead of guestbook.
 - Create another sample application in a separate private repository with a helm chart.